filecoin-project/FIPs/FIPS/fip-xxxx.md

 events defined in this FIP).

 Clients will still have to rely on pre-existing mechanisms for observability of transitions not captured by events defined in this FIP.
-However, we will propose and implement FIPs in the future to capture the entire spectrum of meaningful built-in actor events to enable clients to completely move away from pre-existing introspection mechanisms.

 Validating nodes will have to store event data to make that data available to clients just as they store message receipts.
 This will increase the storage requirements for the validating nodes but event payloads